dowjones/react-dropdown-tree-select/README.md

 Adds navigation with `arrow` keys, `page down/up` / `home/end` and toggle of selection with `enter`. `Arrow/page up/down` also toggles open of dropdown if closed.

 To close open dropdown `escape` or `tab` can be used and `backspace` can be used for deletion of tags on empty search input.
-Defaults to `true`

 ## Performance